 EBITDA including management fees increases from US$33.8 million in 1999 to US$223.5 million in 2004.
 The increase primarily reflects the increased volumes and contributions to cash flow from the residential and power customer categories.
 Net income plus management fee increases from US$9.6 million in 1999 to US$131.3 million in 2004, for the same reasons as EBITDA.

 Enron Ownership

-The table below shows Enron’s share of EBITDA, management fees and Net Income.
-Enron owns 25.38% of CEG and receives 22.5% of the management fee.
+The table below shows Enron’s share of EBITDA, management fees and net income.
+Enron will own as of closing 25.38% of CEG and receives 22.5% of the management fee.